 The first signs things might go awry came with the release of GN’R Lies, not least with the wildly misjudged One In A Million – listen back to those lyrics now and try not to wince.
 Then drummer Steven Adler was fired for – amazingly – taking too many drugs.
 Then the long-awaited follow-up to Appetite…, Use Your Illusion, arrived as two separate volumes, hinting at overblown and indulgent ideas.
 Guitarist Stradlin left, replaced by Gilby Clarke, and a tour with Metallica cemented the band's reputation as an unpredictable controversy machine.

 1993’s punk covers album The Spaghetti Incident was slapdash at best – and hardly the record to keep the band’s glam/trad-metal flag flying high in the face of the Nirvana onslaught.
 Rose’s temper tantrums tested the patience of audiences and critics the world over.
 None more so, though, than his fellow band members.
 One by one, they all departed to work on a myriad of solo projects, leaving the reclusive Rose to surround himself with a series of unknowns and sessioneers.
+Eventually, in 2008, we got Chinese Democracy, a GN'R album in name only for many.

 For a long time, the arrival of Velvet Revolver, with drummer Matt Sorum alongside Slash and Duff McKagan, was the closest anyone had got to a full-on Guns reunion.
 But, as always, the rumour mill was working overtime, and as time went on, it looked like that rumour mill was actually onto something.